Simon & Halbig: History

-Simon & Halbig was founded in 1839 and began making dolls from 1869 in their two porcelain factories in Gräfenhain and Hildburghausen in Thuringia, Germany.
+Simon & Halbig was founded in 1869 and began making dolls in their two porcelain factories in Gräfenhain and Hildburghausen in Thuringia, Germany.

 In 1902 they started a co-operation with Kämmer of Kämmer & Reinhardt in which Kämmer modelled heads and the firm produced them.
 The heads of the dolls completed by Kämmer & Reinhardt, attached to bodies and legs of more durable composition, were stamped with the marks of both firms.
 In 1920, Simon & Halbig was bought by Kämmer & Reinhardt, who continued to produce dolls until 1932.
 The factory became known as Keramisches Werk Gräfenhain.